Futures market indicator

 This indicates what those trading futures believe the supply and demand relationship could be over the coming months, based on how futures market returns compare to current markets.

-- On the futures market, settled prices for January contracts generally rose through the month for both butter and SMP.
+- On the futures market, settled prices for April SMP contracts fell through the month, while butter contract prices rose.

-- The forward market performance indicator (FMP) remained positive in July, increasing from the previous month.
+- The forward market performance indicator (FMP) remained positive in December, but was down from the previous month.

 Frequently asked questions

 It is the market indicator we use to monitor the difference in current market prices and prices traded on futures contracts.
 It aims to show what those trading futures believe the supply and demand relationship could be over the coming months.

 The FMP is a comparison between Actual Milk Price Equivalent (AMPE) and a Future Milk Price Equivalent (FMPE) price.
 These are quoted in Euros as there are no Sterling futures prices.

 Actual Milk Price Equivalent (AMPE) is a market indicator for the dairy sector to provide broad, general estimates of market returns from producing butter and SMP.